rmc-su/uHome/readme.md

     compassPointer - default: true - Should the compass point to a player's /home

-    downloadLibs - default: true - Should MyHome attempt to download any libraries sqliteLib - default: true - Should MyHome attempt to download the SQLite library (downloadLibs must be true) mysqlLib - default: true - Should MyHome attempt to download the MySQL library (downloadLibs must be true)
+    downloadLibs - default: true - Should uHome attempt to download any libraries sqliteLib - default: true - Should uHome attempt to download the SQLite library (downloadLibs must be true) mysqlLib - default: true - Should uHome attempt to download the MySQL library (downloadLibs must be true)

     allowSetHome - default: false - Should /sethome usage be enabled (/home set is not disabled) respawnToHome - default: false - Whether or not players will respawn to their homes (false means to global spawn)